Jadens-arc/Ironmind/README.md

 If you do move it, you can use   ```ironmind myfile.bf``` anywhere on your system

-Also, I found [this really cool](http://www.99-bottles-of-beer.net/language-brainfuck-101.html) BrainF*ck program that outputs 99 Bottles of Beer by Andrew Paczkowski
+Also, I found [this really cool](http://www.99-bottles-of-beer.net/language-brainfuck-101.html) BrainF*ck program from 2005 that outputs 99 Bottles of Beer by Andrew Paczkowski

 Definitely worth checking out